TABLE OF CONTENTS

 Every completed instance or sub instance has an end state matching the name of the end event that caused the instance to complete.
 These end states are selectable as options for configuring which way an inclusive or exclusive gateway will take after a sub process or call activity has been completed.

-- Double click the gateway and click the Use end state from process.
-Choose which process you wish to draw your end state from and don't forget to name your subprocess or call activity.
+Double click the gateway and click the Use end state from process.
+Choose which process you wish to draw your end state from and do not forget to name your subprocess or call activity.

-- Draw your connector paths out from the gateway and double click them and click the Chose end state for this sequence flow.
-Choose which end state you wish to have trigger each sequence flow.
+Draw your connector paths out from the gateway and double click them and click Chose end state for this sequence flow.
+Choose which end state you want to trigger each sequence flow.